-- The taxpayer is deemed to have a PE for the purposes of that DTA under Article 5. - The business profits article of the DTA (Article 7) applies to allow New Zealand to tax the profits attributable to that PE. - The ordinary tax rules apply on the basis that the taxpayer has a PE in New Zealand.
+- The taxpayer is deemed to have a PE for the purposes of New Zealand law.
+This also means it has a PE for the purposes of giving legal effect to a DTA. - The business profits article of the DTA (Article 7) applies to allow New Zealand to tax the profits attributable to that PE. - The ordinary tax rules apply on the basis that the taxpayer has a PE in New Zealand.
 In particular, new section YD 4(17C) deems the income attributable to the PE to have a New Zealand source. - The PE under section GB 54 exists for the purposes of any other provision of the DTA.
 For example, it is deemed to exist for the purposes of Article 12(5) of the DTA.
 This means that New Zealand could impose NRWT on any royalties paid by the non-resident that are borne by or deductible in calculating the profits of the PE.
 In this regard the Act also inserts new section YD 4(17D), which provides that income has a source in New Zealand if New Zealand has a right to tax it under an applicable DTA.
 Accordingly if New Zealand was entitled to impose NRWT on royalties under Article 12(5) in respect of the deemed PE, then those royalties would also have a New Zealand source under article YD 4(17D).
 This means that the royalties would also be subject to NRWT under the Income Tax Act. - Items of income that are dealt with by other articles of a DTA will continue to be taxed in accordance with those other articles.
 This is because any conflicts between the tax treatment under a specific article (assuming the existence of a PE) and the tax treatment under Article 7 are dealt with under Article 7(5) of the DTA.
 Article 7(5) provides that the provisions of the other articles are not affected by the provisions of Article 7.
 For example, an Australian resident's profits from shipping and air transport would continue to be dealt with under Article 8 of the DTA (rather than Article 7), even if section GB 54 applied to deem the non-resident to have a PE in New Zealand in respect of that activity.